Dr Isobel Hurst

 Research-led Teaching

 Much of my teaching is concerned with the literature of the long 19th century.
 At undergraduate level, I have regularly taught Literature of the Victorian Period, Sensibility and Romanticism and Literary London, 1800-1900.
-I am currently developing a new module, Literature and Power in the Victorian Period, which will be taken by all BA English students.
+I am currently teaching a core second-year module, The Long Nineteenth Century.

 Having taught and convened a first-year module, Explorations in Literature, in which students encounter two of the great ancient epics in their first few weeks at Goldsmiths, I wanted to give students a chance to revisit those texts in the context of the epic tradition, and to appreciate contemporary authors’ responses to the epics of Homer, Virgil and Ovid.
-Not only have the students who took my second-year module Classical Epic and Contemporary Literature produced some excellent and innovative essays, some have deployed their learning for this module in original creative work and in dissertations.
+Not only have the students who took my second-year module Classical Epic and Contemporary Literature (offered as Homer and Contemporary Literature from 2024-25) produced some excellent and innovative essays, some have deployed their learning for this module in original creative work and in dissertations.